Updated October 27, 2023

 If you’re going on a package break, you’d be missing out to stick to your all-inclusive offerings.
 Food here is a tantalising mix of Indian and Portuguese influences – think spicy vindaloos and seafood curries, sweeter xacuti and lentil-based dishes, and plenty of fried fish.
 Go local and tuck into it all from a street-side stall or treat yourself to a night out at one of the many fine dining establishments.

 A curious urban playground, Dubai’s deliberate combination of luxury city breaks and blissful beach escapes means a holiday here will be hard to forget.
-And whether you want to splash out on a five-star, all-inclusive package holiday or go down the budget route, you won’t be left wanting for choice.
-November is prime time to visit Dubai – the weather is hot but not stifling and package providers are going head-to-head to bring you affordable deals.
+And whether you want to splash out on a five-star, all-inclusive Dubai holiday or go down the budget route, you won’t be left wanting for choice.
+November is prime time to visit Dubai – the weather is hot but not stifling and package providers offer affordable deals.

 As for what to do, well, Dubai has the lot.
 Want to spend some time on the sand?
 Sunset Beach is free and gets you the quintessential shot of the Burj Al Arab building, while dune bashing (think 4x4s tearing up the desert) takes you deep into the Dubai desert to tackle the endless landscape of reddish sands.
 Prefer to splash some cash?
 You can’t go past Dubai Mall.
 With over 1,200 shops, an aquarium, a virtual reality theme park and lots more, this is excess at its most fascinating – and addictive.

 You can always count on the Canaries to deliver balmy days and blissful nights.
 And this November, Gran Canaria is the pick of the bunch.
 Comfortable 21C temperatures are the norm this time of year – perfect for enjoying some sun on one of the island’s fantastic beaches (there’s over 80 to choose from).

 If you find yourself in capital Las Palmas early in the month, keep an ear out for the WOMAD festival.
-This three-day, free music festival takes over the city between November 11 and 13 in 2022.
-Meanwhile, Maspalomas swaps dunes for rainbows from November 7 to 13 in its annual Winter Pride festival.
+This free music festival takes over the city for four days in November.
+Meanwhile, Maspalomas gets a colourful glow-up from November 6 to 12 for its annual Winter Pride festival.